…Receives Commonwealth Award

-For 15 years, Itoro Eze Anaba, wife of the editor of Vanguard, Mr. Eze Anaba , has provided succor and hope for rape victims in Nigeria.
+For 15 years, Itoro Eze Anaba, wife of the editor of Vanguard, Mr. Eze Anaba , has provided succor and hope to rape victims in Nigeria.

-According to her, she founded the first sexual assault referral centre in 2013 and since then has helped 3, 100 victims of rape.
+The wife of the Vanguard Editor said she founded the first sexual assault referral centre in 2013 and that since then, she has helped over 3, 100 victims of rape.

-Her words, “The idea to set up such a centre came up as a result of a meeting with a young girl on the street of Lagos who told me a story of how she had been raped severally over the years by her father and did not have anywhere to report to and when she reported to her pastor, her pastor did not believe her and so she had to return back home and stayed with her father who is suppose to be protecting her and loving her as well but continued to assault her.
+According to her, “The idea to set up such a centre came up as a result of a meeting with a young girl on the street of Lagos who told me a story of how she had been raped severally over the years by her father and did not have anywhere to report to.
+And when she reported to her pastor, her pastor did not believe her and so, she had to return back home and stayed with her father who was suppose to be protecting her but continued to assault her.

-“Coincidentally 2013, it was British Council through its justice for all programme eventually provided funding for us to establish the Mirabel centre.
+“Coincidentally, in 2013, it was the British Council, through its Justice for all Programme, that eventually provided funding for us to establish the Mirabel centre.

-“But a lot has happen since the establishment of Mirabel centre, greater awareness, people now talk about it, because when we started, the average number was between twenty to twenty five but now we have the average of eighty to ninety, in the month of November last year, we had an average of one hundred and thirteen and we also have some other centers set up in some part of Lagos but as we all know, Mirabel centre still reminds the highest.
+“But a lot has happen since the establishment of Mirabel centre.
+Greater awareness!
+People now talk about it because, when we started, the average number was between twenty to twenty five but now, we have the average of eighty to ninety.
+In the month of November last year, we had an average of one hundred and thirteen and we also have some other centers set up in some parts of Lagos.
+But, as we all know, Mirabel centre still remains the highest.

-He said that the award was coming ahead of the Commonwealth Heads of Government Meeting (CHOGM) in London on 19-20 April.
+He said the award was coming ahead of the Commonwealth Heads of Government Meeting (CHOGM) in London on the 19-20th of April, 2018.

-“Her Majesty The Queen – as Head of the Commonwealth – is thanking inspirational volunteers across the 52 Commonwealth nations for the difference they are making in their communities and beyond.
+According to him, “Her Majesty, The Queen – as Head of the Commonwealth – is thanking inspirational volunteers across the 52 Commonwealth nations for the difference they are making in their communities and beyond.

-“ The Heads of Government meeting will celebrate inspirational acts of volunteering across the Commonwealth and help inspire others to make their own contribution to tackling some of the greatest social challenges of our time.”
+“ The Heads of Government meeting will celebrate inspirational acts of volunteering across the Commonwealth and help inspire others to make their own contributions to tackling some of the greatest social challenges of our time.” he noted.